Flog Your Blog – For Money

-To get your content ranking organically (that means people find it on search engines), there are a few tricks you can use.
+There are a few tricks you can use to get your content ranking organically (so that people find it on search engines).
 See our in-depth blog about how to write for search engines for more tips and tricks.

 Networking is the key to a successful blog.
-By talking to other blog and site owners, you can create a community.
+By talking to other blog (or website) owners, you can become part of a community.
 There are even groups for this kind of networking on Facebook.
 One of the biggest things you can do with other bloggers and site owners is to facilitate a conversation and cross-promotion with each other.
 Especially if they are doing a similar kind of thing to you, on a similar subject matter.

-Networking on Facebook and Twitter in blog groups offers an immediate way to communicate with your audience, or even others in the blogging community.
+Networking on Facebook and Twitter in groups for bloggers, or about blogs offers an immediate way to communicate with your audience or even others in the blogging community.
 You can end up on PR lists, and then businesses will contact you directly.

 Interact With Other Blogs

-To boost stats and domain authority, read and comment on other blogs — especially sponsored posts, as often other companies will see it and click back through to your blog, generating traffic from exactly the people you want to be looking at your stuff.
+Read and comment on other blogs — especially sponsored posts, as often other companies will see it and click back through to your blog, generating traffic from exactly the people you want to be looking at your stuff.